The /etc/hosts, /etc/resolv.conf, and /etc/nsswitch.conf Files

 Using the Hosts files

 All operating systems include a file called hosts.
-You can use this file to map, IP addresses and names.
-Every time you access a network resource, the operating system checks this file to figure out the corresponding IP address.
+You can use this file to map IP addresses and names.
+When you access a network resource, the operating system checks this file to find the corresponding IP address.

 Open the web browser and access the website google.com.